Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries

 \subsection{Decisiveness}

 We now introduce the concept of {\em decisiveness} for directive sequences, which plays a crucial role in \Cref{sec:carac_finite_rank}.
 This notion is inspired by the work of Karpel and Downarowicz \cite{karpel_downa} and their notion of decisiveness for Bratteli diagrams.
 In their setting, an ordered Bratteli diagram is called decisive if the corresponding Vershik map can be extended in a unique way to a homeomorphism of the whole path space of the Bratteli diagram, where attention must be paid to maximal and minimal paths.
-The definition we introduce below is not equivalent to the notion of decisiveness of \cite{karpel_downa}, but it is a combinatorial counterpart.
+The definition introduced below is not equivalent to the notion of decisiveness of \cite{karpel_downa}, but can be considered as a combinatorial counterpart.